The round house: a novel

 MLA Citation (style guide)

 Erdrich, Louise.
 The Round House: A Novel.
 First Harper Perennial edition.
-New York, Harper Perennial, 2013.
+Harper Perennial, 2013.

 Note!
 Citation formats are based on standards as of July 2022.
 Citations contain only title, author, edition, publisher, and year published.
 Citations should be used as a guideline and should be double checked for accuracy.